Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Overview

 HTML page resources

 Different resources, like CSS, JavaScript and images are not processed by the program.
-The program may just adjust the location of these resources while putting link on them into the certain pages.
-These are usually plugins that perform these adjustments.
+The program may just adjust the location of these resources while inserting links to them into specific pages.
+This is usually done by plugins.

 Restrictions and security